- Category 1 - ICT Planning, Consultancy and Advisory Services

 |$10,000,001 and above||Open tender|

-State agencies should be aware of the following requirements under the Western Australian Procurement Rules and Treasurer’s Instruction 820, and whether or not they are applicable to purchases from this CUA:
+State agencies should be aware of the following requirements under Western Australian Procurement Rules as they apply to purchases from this CUA.
+The below table is a summary of the requirements, and State agencies are encouraged to review the WA Procurement Rules.

 |Requirement||WA Procurement Rules|